10 Sneaky Items That Belong Nowhere Near Your Bed If You Want Good Sleep

 If you absolutely must keep a TV in your room, Gunn advises investing in one with a sleep timer (like this Sharp Roku TV) so Netflix doesn’t stream for hours when you’re trying to snooze.

-You might already be using essential oils in different ways in your home—for cleaning and just general good-smelling juju.
+You might already be using essential oils in different ways in your home — for cleaning and just generally making it smell good.
 But Amanda Lattin, a registered aromatherapist and herbalist at Terracina Aromatics and Herbals, suggests being careful about which ones you bring into the bedroom.
-"Some essential oils have been shown to increase focus and task performance.
-These essential oils might not be my first choice to diffuse at night," she says.
-"These include jasmine, lemon, rosemary, and peppermint."
+“Some essential oils have been shown to increase focus and task performance.
+These essential oils might not be my first choice to diffuse at night,” she says.
+“These include jasmine, lemon, rosemary, and peppermint.”

 Educating yourself on the properties of each oil you use is also key, she says: “It is important to be aware of the therapeutic uses of an essential oil before using it, so you are more likely to get the kind of result you are trying to achieve.
 Also, I recommend getting professional guidance before using essential oils.
 If you are going to diffuse essential oils, only use a few drops at a time and diffuse for about 20 minutes.”